0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

             end

             WAITING_WRITE_RES: begin
-                if(axi.bvalid && (axi.bresp == 2'b00)) begin// if response is OKAY
+                if(axi.bvalid && (axi.bresp == 2'b00)) begin
-                    // END THE WRITE TRANSACTION
                     // NEW !
                     if(csr_flushing) begin
-                        // if the wb was CSR order, we reset csr flushing and go back to IDLE next_state = IDLE;
+                        // if the WRITE was a CSR order
+                        // we reset csr flushing and go back to IDLE next_state = IDLE;
                         next_csr_flushing = 0'b0;
                     end else begin
-                        // if it was miss wb, we go on with read... next_state = SENDING_READ_REQ;
+                        // if it was WRITE BACK from a cache MISS,
+                        // we transition to READ REQ...
+                        next_state = SENDING_READ_REQ;
                     end